fallen-icarus/cardano-swaps/README.md

 ##### The Stablecoin <-> Stablecoin Two-Way Swap

 Currently, DApps treat stablecoins individually (ie, you may be able to buy an options contract using DJED but not USDC).
-This means, even though all stablecoins are practically the US dollar, the liquidity is fractured across all stablecoins.
+This means, even though almost all stablecoins are pegged to the US dollar, liquidity is fractured across all stablecoins.
 Two-way swaps change this.

 Imagine if Charlie has a swap for DJED <-> USDC where converting assets in either direction requires paying a 1% premium.
-The very existence of this swap, combined with the fact that Cardano-Swaps is freely composable with all DApps, means users can freely convert between stablecoins as needed.
-The liquidity would no longer be fractured.
+The very existence of this swap, combined with the fact that Cardano-Swaps is freely composable with all DApps, means users can freely convert between stablecoins as needed, and liquidity would no longer be fractured.
 Alice can convert her DJED to USDC in the same transaction where she is buying an options contract that is asking for USDC.
 She just has to pay Charlie the 1% fee for the conversion.